OmarMuhammedAli/Trivia/README.md

         "message": "resource not found"
     }

-The user may encounter 3 types of errors using this API:
+Example errors the user may incounter using Trivia API:

 * 400 – bad request
 * 404 – resource not found